Attorney general won't file criminal case against LA officer in 2021 shooting that killed teen - KESQ

 “This case was a particularly challenging one to process as this involved the loss of two lives,” Attorney General Rob Bonta said in a statement announcing the report.
 “Any loss of life is a tragedy, and my heart goes out especially to the family of Valentina Orellana Peralta, who tragically lost her life and whose only involvement in this incident was by being at the wrong place at the wrong time.”

+The officers saw a woman crawling on the blood-stained floor and Elena Lopez on the other side of the aisle, according to the video footage.
+“Hold up!
+Hold up!” another officer screamed just before Jones fired three shots.

+Jones told investigators that he believed someone inside the store was shooting people, that he saw a bleeding victim, mistook the bicycle lock Elena Lopez was wielding for a gun and that he thought a wall behind Elena Lopez backed up against an exterior brick wall that would block the officer’s shots.
+In fact, the area contained the women’s dressing rooms.

-The police department did not immediately have a comment when reached by phone Wednesday following the release of the report, and Jones’ attorney did not respond to phone and email requests for comment.
+On Wednesday, the police department did not immediately have a comment when reached by phone, and Jones’ attorney did not respond to phone and email requests for comment.

 The department’s civilian oversight board ruled in 2022 that Jones was justified in firing once but that his two subsequent shots were out of policy.
 Police Chief Michel Moore, who has since retired, previously found in his own review that all three shots were unjustified.